Ramaraddibg/QA-Project/README.md

+# assessment_project
 Assessment for Dubai Municipality
 The detailed test cases for NY times portal
-1. To verify the broken links present in the webpage
+1. To verify the opinion section present in the webpage
 2. To search any word in the web portal search text bar
 3. To search paris olympics in Tthe search text bar & verify the text present in the webpage
 4. To verify the word section present in the home page.
-3. To search any word in the web portal search text bar
-4. To search paris olympics in Tthe search text bar & verify the text present in the webpage
-5. To verify the word section present in the home page.
 Perform the cross browsing testing & parallel testing.

 **Project Explaination**